-All students will present a 12 minute (10 minute talk, 2 minutes for questions) power point presentation.
-There is a strict maximum of 8 slides, regardless of content (title, graphs, references, etc.: use your judgment).
-A video that is part of the paper would count as 1 slide.
-Videos from other sources may not be used.
-The talk will be based on a research paper in Biophysical Journal from 2015-present, volumes 108-114, which can be accessed for free through the MSU library portal.
-Students must inform the instructor by email of the paper they will present and select a presentation slot by midnight on January 30.
-All paper selections are on a first come first choice, whoever emails me their selection first.
-Each selection email must include first author, volume, first page number, first two significant words of title, preferred date and slot.
-The paper must be an Original Research Article from Biophysical Journal: it will say original research article right after the title on the BJ website.
-Do not choose a letter, commentary, review or stand-alone abstract.
-Available slots can be seen in the Student Presentation file on D2L.
-Each student must also provide an 800-1200 word summary of the research field of their paper.
+The paper must be a Research Article from Biophysical Journal: it will say research article right above the title on the BJ website.
+Do not choose a review, letter, commentary, stand-alone abstract, erratum, etc. Available slots can be seen in the Student Presentation file on D2L.
+Each student must also provide an 800-1200 word summary of the research field of their paper and how their paper fits within the field.
 The research summary may have figures from both your selected paper and other papers if you wish.
 References will not count toward the summary word count.
-Both the power point presentation and the research area summary are due by midnight on Tuesday, February 27 in a D2L dropbox.
-Class presentations start on March 27.
+Both the power point presentation and the research area summary are due by midnight on Tuesday, October 30 in a D2L Assignments dropbox.
+Class presentations start on November 13.
 Students will fill in a question sheet during each presentation and some will ask the presenter questions following the talk.
 The paper presentation/research summary/questions assignment is worth 20 points.

 The final will have two parts.
 The first part will be short answer questions similar to the short answer quiz questions.
 It will be closed book and will cover the technical material from the lectures and papers.
 The second part will be essay questions.
 The second part will be open book, non-electronic as in the CTT.
 You may bring any notes, papers or books to this part, but you can only use these during the second part of the final, after the first part has been turned in.
-The final will be during are final exam time, 10-12 AM on Wednesday, May 2 in 202 Urban Planning.
+The final will be during are final exam time, 12:45-2:45 PM on Thursday, December 13.
 The final is worth 30 points.
 Some questions previous tests are below.